drakebrian/symphony-homekit/README.md

  * celsius - False to use Fahrenheit
  * port - Define port accessory runs on, default is 51826
  * polling_interval - Interval in seconds to poll Symphony websocket
      * Must be less than 30 seconds or websocket will close.
-Symphony website polls every 5 seconds.
+For reference, Symphony website polls every 5 seconds.

 4. Test accessory
 `python3 accessory.py`